| ‘When your blood pressure’s

 accelerated the exposure of this incompatibility is modern technology,

+especially information technology.
 The world is being dehumanised.
 We are trying to turn it into a

 machine.
 It won’t work that way and the evidence is all around us.